ethhub-io/ethhub/other/ethhub-cftc-response.md

 #### 7. How is the technology underlying Ethereum similar to and different from the technology underlying Bitcoin?

 From a high level, Ethereum is similar to Bitcoin in that it uses a 'blockchain' and uses 'Proof of Work' to achieve consensus and secure the network.
-Both blockchains have a native digital asset - Ether for Ethereum and bitcoin for Bitcoin.
+Both blockchains have a native digital asset - ETH for Ethereum and BTC for Bitcoin.

 The Ethereum network is a turing-complete blockchain.
 This means that it is capable of executing arbitrary code - known as smart contracts.
 The ability to run code on the Ethereum blockchain means that developers can build applications on top of it.
-One such application, MakerDAO, allows users to take use their ETH as collateral to take out a loan.
-These applications are interoperable within the confines of the Ethereum network.
+One such application, MakerDAO, allows users to use their ETH as collateral to take out a loan in a USD-pegged stablecoin (known as DAI).
+Applications are all interoperable within the confines of the Ethereum network.

 Ethereum 2.0 (Serenity) is a substantial upgrade for the Ethereum network being deployed in multiple phases.
 The main features in this upgrade include a move to Proof of Stake (for securing the network, sharding (for scaling the network) and eWASM (a new virtual machine for the network).